tesoph/audio/README.md

 ## Stream Two Project: Interactive Frontend Development - Code Institute

 This project is an interactive audio visualiser.
-The audio visualiser was written using the library p5.js.
+The audio visualiser was written using the library p5.js and requires audio input from the microphone.
 The variables of the audio visualiser can be controlled by the user using the settings menu.

 ## Table of contents